ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 <h3 id="programmatically">Coding a Chart Programmatically, the Clever Way</h3>

-Remember how you learnt to make a container with HTML, JavaScript, and D3, and touched on the concept of selections?
+By now, you've learnt to make a container with HTML, JavaScript, and D3, and touched on the concept of selections in order to create the chart bars inside said container.

 This was how we created one `<div>` inside a `<body>` with D3: